r0bert-t/personal-voice-rag/README.md

 Ollama is a free, open-source software platform that allows you to run, manage, and deploy large language models directly on local computer.

 ### LLM model
-[Llama 3.2 (3B)](https://ollama.com/library/llama3.2:3b) model was used.
-It is a lightweight text model that runs smoothly on almost any modern personal computer and achieves fast response speeds on standard CPUs, Apple Silicon, or dedicated graphics cards.
+[Llama 3.2 (3B)](https://ollama.com/library/llama3.2:3b) is a lightweight text model that runs smoothly on almost any modern personal computer and achieves fast response speeds on standard CPUs, Apple Silicon, or dedicated graphics cards.
 It offers maximum context window of 128K tokens
 Of course it is possible to use other models available in [Ollama library](https://ollama.com/library) depending on the available hardware performance.

 ### Embedding model